-Melania Trump Will Visit More Immigration Detention Centers Despite “I Really Don’t Care” Jacket Scandal
+Melania Trump Will Visit More Immigration Detention Centers Despite ‘I Really Don’t Care’ Jacket Scandal

-It looks like First Lady Melania Trump isn’t about to let the scandal over her jacket choices stop her from visiting additional immigrant detention centers.
+It looks like first lady Melania Trump isn’t about to let the scandal over her jacket choices stop her from visiting additional immigrant detention centers.

 Politico reports that Melania will make official appearances at a couple more of these centers, despite public outcry over a jacket she wore to her first visit last week.
 The words “I Really Don’t Care.
-Do u?” were written on the back of the garment which made it seem like a very questionable wardrobe choice for the First Lady.
+Do u?” were written on the back of the garment which made it seem like a very questionable wardrobe choice for the first lady.

 According to Politico, Melania’s spokeswoman Stephanie Grisham only revealed that Mrs. Trump will visit “additional” immigration detention facilities.
 She did not disclose how many centers she’d visit or their locations.
-There also hasn’t been any word on exactly when these visits will take place but she did hint that Melania may not necessarily visit centers that are close to the Mexican border.
+There also hasn’t been any word on exactly when these visits will take place, but she did hint that Melania may not necessarily visit centers that are close to the Mexican border.

 Melania’s trip last week took her to a facility near the border which houses children who had been separated from parents who’d illegally crossed from Mexico.
 The separation was part of the Trump administration’s zero-tolerance policy for illegal immigration.
 But Trump stopped the practice with an executive order last week after media outlets exposed the scope of its impact.